lingrino/scoop-vaku/README.md

 # scoop-bucket
-Scoop bucket for @lingrino/vaku binaries, powered by @goreleaser
+Scoop bucket for vaku binaries, powered by @goreleaser